Non-Hermitian Rosenzweig-Porter random-matrix ensemble: Obstruction to the fractal phase: Acknowledgments

 \section{Acknowledgments}

 We are grateful to V. E. Kravtsov for stimulating discussion.
-I.~M.~K. acknowledge the support by Russian Science Foundation (Grant No. 21-12-00409).
+I.~M.~K. acknowledges the support by the European Research Council under the European Union's Seventh Framework Program Synergy ERC-2018-SyG HERO-810451.
 G.~D.~T. acknowledges the support from the EPiQS Program of the Gordon and Betty Moore Foundation.